maghwa/tlkr-social-network/README.md

 ## Project Context

 In June 2022, as part of our second-year cycle class preparatory projects, we embarked on a project to enrich our web programming skills.
-The result of this endeavor is the dynamic and interactive social networking website named "Tlkr."
+The result of this endeavor is the dynamic and interactive social networking website named "tlkr."

 ## Project Overview

-"Tlkr" was born as a web-based social networking site, aiming to provide real-time interaction within a community of internet users.
+"tlkr" was born as a web-based social networking site, aiming to provide real-time interaction within a community of internet users.

 ### Project Features